uzrg/uzrg/_posts/2024-03-24-getting-started.md

 ---
-title: Getting Started
+title: Where Should I Start?
 author: uzrg
 date: 2024-03-24 20:55:00 +0800
-categories: [Blogging, Tutorial, Scripting]
+categories: [Blogging, Tutorial, Scripting, Jekyll, Markdown]
-tags: [getting started, PowerShell]
+tags: [getting started, PowerShell, Git, GitHub, Jekyll, Markdown]
 pin: true
 img_path: "/posts/20240324"
 ---

-## Where Should We Start ?

-Thank you for visiting "My little corner on the web" where I will try to document helpful tutorials and helpful resources for IT Systems Administration Tasks.
+Welcome to "My little corner on the web" where I aim to document helpful tutorials and resources for IT Systems Administration Tasks.
-Since these modest web pages are hosted on github.io and built based on Jekyll .
+These modest web pages are hosted on github.io and built based on Jekyll.
-After some consideration, the first post is to document how the site is built, someone else may want to do the same and/or I may need to build another one in the future.
-It helps speed up things if the process is well documented, could save some serious time….
+After some consideration, the first post documents how the site is built, in case others may want to do the same and/or I may need to build another one in the future.
+Having the process well documented could save some serious time….

 ## So What is Jekyll ?

-[Jekyll](https://jekyllrb.com/) is a "static site generator" written in [Ruby](https://www.ruby-lang.org/en/) that takes [Markdown](https://www.markdownguide.org/getting-started/) text and transform it into responsive, static websites and blogs that can be freely hosted on GitHub Pages.
-Another Jekyll's advantage is the availability of free pre-built themes we can start from, the theme developers handled the heavy lifting so that we can only worry about customizations/branding and creating content.
-This website is based on the [Chirpy](https://chirpy.cotes.page/) theme.
-No need to know Ruby programming for this, my serious recommendation is to spend a sometime understanding [Markdown syntax](https://www.markdownguide.org/basic-syntax/) as after the site is built, it will be needed to create content.
+<a href="https://jekyllrb.com/" target="_blank">Jekyll</a> is a "static site generator" written in <a href="https://www.ruby-lang.org/en/" target="_blank">Ruby</a> that takes <a href="https://www.markdownguide.org/getting-started/" target="_blank">Markdown</a> text and transforms it into responsive, static websites that can be hosted on <a href="https://pages.github.com/" target="_blank">GitHub Pages</a> free of charge.
+Another advantage of Jekyll is the availability of many pre-built themes to jump-start development.
+Indeed, theme developers have done the heavy lifting so that users only need to worry about customizations/branding and creating content for their sites or blogs.
+This website is based on the <a href="https://chirpy.cotes.page/" target="_blank">Chirpy</a> theme.
+There's no need to know Ruby programming for this, but I advise spending some time understanding understanding <a href="https://www.markdownguide.org/basic-syntax/" target="_blank">Markdown syntax</a> as it will be needed to create content after the site is built.
-Even though Ruby Programming is not necessary, we need to install Ruby and Gems on the local development machine so that we can test the customizations locally and push to github once satisfied with how the site look.
+Even though Ruby Programming is not necessary, Ruby and Gems need to be installed on the local development machine to test the customizations locally before pushing to GitHub once satisfied with how the site looks.

 ## So What are the steps?